 Ongoing feelings of burnout and chronic stress can lead to changes in key behaviours, including:

-• Changes in your sleeping patterns – not being able to get to sleep even if you feel tired, not being able to stay asleep or taking a long time to get back off to sleep.
-It is common to try and stay “on top of everything” by completing housework, chores etc when your children are in bed, however this limits your time to rest which impacts on your sleep and ability to function the next day.
+- Changes in your sleeping patterns – this may look like not being able to get to sleep even if you feel tired, not being able to stay asleep or taking a long time to get back off to sleep.
+It is common to try and stay “on top of everything” by completing housework, chores etc when your children are in bed, however this limits your time to rest which impacts even more on your sleep and ability to function the next day.

 Physical symptoms

-• Feelings of exhaustion – you may feel heavy, a lack of energy, slow movements
+- Feelings of exhaustion – you may feel heavy, a lack of energy, slow movements, all of which can impact your overall well-being

 Impact of parental burnout on children

 When we are under stress, we can often take this out on the people closest to us, causing increased conflict and increased feelings of tension within our relationships.
-It is also common to experience impaired communication, whereby it is difficult to see someone else’s point of view when you are struggling.
+It is also common to find it difficult to see someone else’s point of view when you are struggling.
 In turn, this can increase the stress and decrease the emotional support that you receive.

 Support networks